j-hey-fede/socialNet/README.md

-## Images of the login screen (if you follow the course - I have updated with dark theme and using different icons):
+## Images of the login screen (if you follow the course - I have updated with dark theme and using different icons and a slightly different auth setting):

 ### Android Tablet: